SolangeUG/nature-in-code/nature-in-code.md

 # Nature in Code

 A little over two years ago, a friend of mine decided to change careers and learn programming.
-Despite our long conversations about how software development and information technology in general have had a tremendous and transformative impact on our societies, he still struggled to find any passion for his new endeavour.
-He thought of programming as being too abstract.

-That had me thinking, and I set out to find a hands-on, and more enjoyable way for him to not only learn programming, but fall madly in love with it.
+After just a few months into it, he  confessed to struggling with it, because he had trouble finding any pleasure learning to code.
+He thought of programming as being way too abstract.
+As that was not the first time I'd heard someone mention that programming was too abstract - just like mathematics, I set out to find a hands-on, and more enjoyable way for him to not only learn programming, but fall madly in love with it.
 In doing so, I came across a fantastic course for beginners on edX called [Nature in Code: Biology in Javascript][1].
 This course shows how basic programming constructs can be used as a powerful tool to describe, understand and reason about our natural world.

 In this post, we'll talk about how the aforementioned course teaches scientific ideas such as evolution and epidemics using simple models.
-More specifically, we define a `null` model as our starting point, then we'll look into how migration, one of main forces that lead to evolution is implemented.
-Finally, building from the previous ideas, we'll briefly touch on how the spread of infectious diseases can be represented in code.
+More specifically, we define a `null` model as our starting point, then we look into how mutation and migration (two of the main forces that lead to evolution) are implemented.
+Finally, building from the previous ideas, we will briefly touch on how the spread of infectious diseases can be represented in code.

 ## The Hardy-Weinberg Model

 In biology, **evolution** is the change in genetic composition of a population over time.
 The course identifies four forces that lead to this change:
-  - **Natural selection**, as described by Charles Darwin, where <cite>individuals with characteristics best suited to their environment are more likely to survive, reproduce and pass their genes onto their children</cite>.[<sup>1</sup>][2]
+  - **natural selection**, as described by Charles Darwin, where <cite>individuals with characteristics best suited to their environment are more likely to survive, reproduce and pass their genes onto their children</cite>[<sup>1</sup>][2]
-  - **Genetic drift**, where the change in genetic composition is due to random chance.
+  - **genetic drift**, where the change in genetic composition is due to random chance
-  - **Migration**, which refers to population moving from one place to another.
+  - **migration**, which refers to population moving from one place to another
-  - **Mutation**, which is described as the *ultimate engine of diversity creation*.
+  - **mutation**, which is described as the *ultimate engine of diversity creation*.

 The course introduces the **Hardy-Weinberg Model** - also known as the `null` model, as being the model that describes how a system would behave without any of the forces of interest.